-Anti-Social Behaviour Policy and Procedure
+Anti-Social Behaviour Policy

-CRHA recognises the right for tenants to enjoy the lifestyle of their choice, providing that they do not cause a nuisance to their neighbours and they do not cause damage to CRHA’s property.
+1.2 CRHA recognises the right for tenants to enjoy the lifestyle of their choice, providing that they do not cause a nuisance to their neighbours and they do not cause damage to CRHA’s property.

-- Take action to stop anti-social behaviour and harassment of any kind
+- Take action to stop anti-social behaviour and harassment of any kind;

-- Respond to complaints quickly and in an efficient, sensitive and consistent manner
+- Respond to complaints quickly and in an efficient, sensitive and consistent manner;

 - Offer support to the victim and take action against those responsible.

-However, we will get involved and work actively with residents to tackle the problem whenever anti-social behaviour or harassment is serious and persistent.
+4.2 However, we will get involved and work actively with residents to tackle the problem whenever anti-social behaviour or harassment is serious and persistent.

-CRHA will work in partnership with police, local authorities and others to reduce the incidence and impact of anti-social behaviour.
+4.3 CRHA will work in partnership with police, local authorities and others to reduce the incidence and impact of anti-social behaviour.

-What will CRHA will do?
+5. What will CRHA do?

-We will make it easy to report incidents, we will listen to and take all reports of anti-social behaviour seriously and deal with them promptly.
+5.1 We will make it easy to report incidents, we will listen to and take all reports of anti-social behaviour seriously and deal with them promptly.

-We will ensure confidentiality and get the victim’s agreement before either speaking to the person alleged to be causing the nuisance or harassment or contacting other agencies.
+5.2 We will ensure confidentiality and get the victim’s agreement before either speaking to the person alleged to be causing the nuisance or harassment or contacting other agencies.

-We will give advice and talk through the options for effective action with the victim.
-We will carry out what we agree should be done and keep residents informed of progress.
+5.4 We will carry out what we agree should be done and keep residents informed of progress.

-What is Anti-Social Behaviour?
+6. What is Anti-Social Behaviour?

-CRHA defines anti-social behaviour as:
+6.1 CRHA defines anti-social behaviour as:

-- Conduct which is capable of causing nuisance or annoyance to any person; or
+- Conduct which is capable of causing nuisance or annoyance to any person;

 - Conduct which uses or threatens to use housing accommodation owned by CRHA for an unlawful purpose.